The Google behavioral interview is one of many you'll have to make it through if you're applying for a Google or Google Cloud job.

 While behavioral interviews are guaranteed for most tech positions, they're often overlooked in interview prep.
 This is because at surface level they may not seem as hard to answer as Google's technical interview questions.

 However, these open-ended questions are a key part of determining if you're the right fit for a job at Google.
-You should spend time preparing answers for the most commonly asked behavioral interview questions and set yourself apart from the rest of the candidate pool.
+You should spend time preparing answers for the most commonly asked behavioral interview questions and other common PM interview questions and set yourself apart from the rest of the candidate pool.

 Below, you'll find a behavioral prep guide.
 We cover the basics of the behavioral interview including sample questions, what to say to make your answer sound great, and how to practice for the interview before your big day.
 Let's get ready for your dream job at Google!